 First-time NordicTrack buyers will receive a free month of iFit with their purchase, but you are required to pay a membership fee after that month runs out.
-You can pay about $40 a month for these classes, or you can choose from one of the three different yearly plans.
-The three-year plan will save you the most money long term despite it costing you about $900 upfront.
-The two-year plan is going to cost you around $700, and the one-year plan is about $400.
+You can pay about $40 a month for these classes or choose from one of the three different yearly plans.
+The three-year plan will save you the most money long-term, despite it costing you about $900 upfront.
+The two-year plan will cost you around $700, and the one-year plan is about $400.

-If you aren’t familiar with iFit, and don’t know if it’s worth adding on to an already expensive purchase, let us tell you why we think it’s worth it.
-With this membership, you’ll gain access to over 16,000 workout classes that range from cardio to strength training, pilates, cycling, and even yoga.
-So if you want a trainer to not only lead you through a cardio workout, but to also help sculpt your biceps with some dumbbells, iFit has you covered.
+If you aren’t familiar with iFit and don’t know if it’s worth adding to an already expensive purchase, let us tell you why we think it’s worth it.
+This membership provides access to over 16,000 workout classes ranging from cardio to strength training, Pilates, cycling, and even yoga.
+So if you want a trainer to lead you through a cardio workout and help sculpt your biceps with some dumbbells, iFit has you covered.

-The cool thing is that you can stream all of these classes directly from your phone or tablet via the companion app.
-So if you’re out of town, or just doing a workout that doesn’t require the X22i, you’re all set.
-All of your stats from previous workouts will be saved on the app as well as the monitor, so you can track your progression.
+The cool thing is that you can stream these classes directly from your phone or tablet via the companion app.
+So you’re all set if you’re out of town or just doing a workout that doesn’t require the X22i.
+The app and monitor will save all of your stats from previous workouts, making it easy to track your progression.

 This tread has two fans built into the console to keep you cool when your climbs heat up.